 Writing has all kinds of possibilities.
 You can do it as a freelancer, responding to ads on Craigslist, or you can sign up for sites like Fiverr.com or PeoplePerHour.com where you can offer your services for open bidding.

 Miranda Marquit, a very successful freelance writer previously shared her success story on what it takes it to make it writing.
 She writes,

-Success is freelance writing is largely individual, and requires hard work.
-But if you are willing to put in the effort, chances are that you will be rewarded with a satisfying career.
+“Success is freelance writing is largely individual, and requires hard work.
+But if you are willing to put in the effort, chances are you will be rewarded with a satisfying career.”